 Hopeland and surrounding region testing

-In February 2015, the department identified the presence of particular gases, such as hydrogen, at unexpected levels in soil depths below two metres underground at a number of locations.
+In 2015, the department identified the presence of particular gases, such as hydrogen, at unexpected levels in soil depths below two metres underground at a number of locations in the Hopeland region, near Chinchilla.
 These gases were not detected above undisturbed ground surfaces or in the air.

 The department established an excavation caution zone (ECZ) as a result of these findings and provided cautionary advice to the community in relation to the risk that these gases pose during excavation or trenching works below depths of two metres from the surface.